MFA Degree in Design

 MFA in design students share a dedicated group studio space, with 24-hour access to facilities, labs, and shops for the duration of their studies.
 The program is situated in the Civic Square Building which houses computer labs, design classrooms, lighting studios, project spaces, and a 4,200-square foot-art gallery.
 See more details on the design area blog.

-Every accepted student in the MFA in design program receives a partial scholarship from Mason Gross School of the Arts, for each year of study.
+Every MFA in Design student receives a partial scholarship from Mason Gross School of the Arts, for each year of study.

-The Department of Art & Design also offers part-time employment in jobs that support the operation of the undergraduate and graduate design area.
-In addition, there are opportunities for teaching as a Part-Time Lecturer; these positions are not guaranteed, as they depend on enrollment, scheduling, and the graduate student’s expertise.
+Additionally, there are select opportunities for teaching as a Part-Time Lecturer.
+These paid positions are not guaranteed, as they depend on enrollment, scheduling, and expertise.

 MFA Degree in Visual Arts